 This document outlines the ways Q Comp can be used in each implementing district

-This document provides detailed information on all steps in the Q Comp Program Review Process, including information and directions for using the Q Comp Program Review SharePoint site.
+This document provides detailed information on all steps in the Q Comp Review and Report process, including information and instructions for completing the annual report form and submitting the form via SharePoint.